Best Home Assistant Voice Satellites 2026: ESP32 & Local

 Home Assistant Ecosystem Compatibility

 Every satellite here speaks Wyoming, so ecosystem compatibility is inherited from the HA server they connect to.
 Matter, Zigbee (via SkyConnect), Z-Wave, Thread, and Alexa/Google/HomeKit bridge integrations are all available server-side — the satellite is just an audio endpoint.
+That means once a satellite hears you, the HA server can act on anything it controls: dim a light, arm a scene, or kick off the robot vacuum by voice, no cloud round-trip involved.

 For the ESP32-S3-BOX-3 specifically: the official HA voice firmware requires HA 2024.6 or newer for the improv-serial provisioning flow to work.
 If your HA server is older, update before purchasing.